jflanigan/jamr/README.md

 =============

 Download `LDC2013E117.tgz` from the LDC Catalog (requires an LDC subscription).
-Extract the file `deft-amr-release-r3-proxy.txt` into `data/LDC-2013-Sep/`.
+Extract the file `deft-amr-release-r3-proxy.txt` into `data/LDC-2013-Sep/` and rename it `amr-release-proxy.txt`.

     cd scripts/preprocessing